vinkla/hashids/README.md

 	c, C, s, S, f, F, h, H, u, U, i, I, t, T

+### Notes

+- If you want to squeeze out even more performance, set a shorter alphabet.
+Hashes will be less random and longer, but calculating them will be faster.
+- Since version 0.2.0, speed has been improved so be careful using cache now - it might actually take longer to pull from memory.

 ### Changelog

 **0.2.0 -- Current Stable**